Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/Computer Microarchitectures (Computer Organization) & von Neumann Model/Computer IO System/Computer IO System.md

 ### I/O Buses and Interfaces
 Each I/O device is connected to the I/O bus by either a **controller** or an **adapter**.
 The distinction between the two is mainly one of packaging.
-Controllers are chip sets in the device itself or on the system’s main printed circuit board (often called the motherboard).
-An adapter is a card that plugs into a slot on the motherboard.
+- **Controllers** are chip sets in the device itself or on the system’s main printed circuit board (often called the motherboard).
+- **Adapters** are cards that plug into slots on the motherboard.
 Regardless, the purpose of each is to transfer information back and forth between the I/O bus and an I/O device.

 ![](../../../../../../Assets/Pics/Screenshot%202023-10-16%20at%206.47.51PM.png)